Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 • The magnificent Madonna of the Rose Bush (1473) by Martin Schongauer, a Renaissance masterpiece you can admire at the Dominican Church (Église des Dominicains).

-• Colmar’s 14th-century covered market (Marché Couvert), the perfect place to buy a gift for the foodies in your life and to stop for a delicious and inexpensive lunch.
+• Colmar’s 14th-century covered market (Marché Couvert), is the perfect place to buy a gift for the foodies in your life and to stop for a delicious and inexpensive lunch.

 • Count the stone heads at La Maison des Têtes.
 Completed in 1609, this merchant’s palace is named after the 109 stone head sculptures gracing its Renaissance façade.